 Six Senses Fiji, Malolo Island

-New in 2021, the Six Senses Fiji resort focuses on wellness with an onsite organic farm and herb garden, vegetables and a fruit garden.
+The Six Senses Fiji resort focuses on wellness with an onsite organic farm and herb garden, vegetables and a fruit garden.
 The resort collects rainwater, uses worm-based septic tanks, and has its own reverse osmosis plant and water refinery, producing high-quality drinking water without plastic bottles.
 All guests are served daily filtered water in glass bottles.

 One of their signature drinks is A Living Cocktail.
 It’s alcoholic but uses all homemade, non-synthetic, fermented ingredients for a healthier drink.
 All tonics, bitters and kombucha also are made on site, and no synthetic tinctures or bitters are served at the bar.